Zycroft/SentimentAnalysis/README.md

         - Database id: Type and record the database id
         - Graph id: Type and record the graph id
         - Storage Capacity: Select Fixed (10GB) Storage Capacity
-        - Patition key: you should not see this if you select Fixed (10GB)
+        - Partition key: you should not see this if you select Fixed (10GB)
         - Throughput: leave at 400
 10. I used VS Code to develop this project with C# Extension
 11. Open program.cs and update your recorded values for Reddit, Azure Text Analytics, and Azure Cosmo DB